 Building life skills and effective teaching and learning are at the core of an inclusive school.
 Quality First Teaching recognises that there is no one way of teaching and recognises that one size does not fit all.
 Teachers need to build their skills in their planning and delivery of lessons and be flexible to when students need to overcome barriers to their learning.
 Continuous awareness of professional learning needs and staff development are key.
 An inclusive school is a learning school for all members of the community.
 The wellbeing of all staff needs to be a real consideration, enabling staff to manage ever-changing workloads within a climate of support and encouragement.
 The need to ensure awareness of mental health issues has never been more significant as pressures and expectations alter and shift.

-Building, growing and identifying inclusive practice permeates every aspect of the school: the curriculum; pedagogy; assessment practices; individualised provision needs; polices and on and on.
-Inclusive schools need to develop clear Behaviour for Learning policies that are not based on a “No Excuses” platform but recognises that behaviour has to be flexible and reflect an individual need and context.
+Building, growing and identifying inclusive practice permeates every aspect of the school: the curriculum; pedagogy; assessment practices; individualised provision needs; policies and on and on.
+Inclusive schools need to develop clear Behaviour for Learning policies that are not based on a “No Excuses” platform but recognise that behaviour has to be flexible and reflect an individual need and context.
 Fair admission and exclusion policies need to be carefully developed and considered within a framework of an inclusion philosophy.

 Whilst inclusive schools ensure that performance management processes are well established for all staff and clear accountability and auditing procedures are well used, it is important that these do not mask a punitive agenda that can lead to anxiety and stress.
 These should be supportive and focus on personal growth and development.
 Value is based on the use of data and it is important to remember that there is a child at the heart of that data and therefore consideration needs to be given to the potential barriers to progress that data as viewed on its own, alone can reveal.
 Inclusive schools generate and assess all data and information, dedicated and incidental, that gives a full picture of each individual.
 ‘Closing the gap’ is a phrase well used but not often understood.
-Any one child can fit into multiple categories of definition so achievement data alone will not show the full picture.
+Any child can fit into multiple categories of definition so achievement data alone will not show the full picture.
 Whilst data is useful and necessary it needs to be looked at in context, as only a part of the jigsaw of information needed.

-In inclusive schools, student voice is an important element and this is not just about having a school council who ask questions about school dinners and toilets.
+In inclusive schools, student’s voice is an important element and this is not just about having a school council who ask questions about school dinners and toilets.
 Students need to feel valued and to be enabled to build opinion and collaborative thinking skills that can ultimately impact on their whole school experiences.
 Teaching students to debate and question responsibly the status quo is a sign of an inclusive school.

 Including parents/carers is significant within an inclusive school.
-We know that parents are not an homogeneous group and some can make inclusion very difficult.
+We know that parents are not a homogeneous group and some can make inclusion very difficult.
 We know that parental support is key to the success of our schools.
-Schools sometime feel that the challenge of enrolling that important parent voice is often insurmountable but the result is worth the effort and builds the strength of the inclusive platform.
+Schools sometimes feel that the challenge of enrolling that important parent voice is often insurmountable but the result is worth the effort and builds the strength of the inclusive platform.
 Together we ARE stronger.

 An inclusive school is one that is central to the local community.
 It has a clear identity.
 Efforts are made to collaborate with other schools and voluntary agencies as well as businesses and official agencies.
 No school exists as an island and inclusive schools harness the resources the community might offer and works in partnership.
 ‘A village builds the child’.